phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 ### Implementation

 In the following, we will create our own simple `LinkedListAllocator` type that uses the above approach for keeping track of freed memory regions.
-This part of the post isn't required for future posts, so you can skip the details if you like.
+This part of the post isn't required for future posts, so you can skip the implementation details if you like.

 #### The Allocator Type